 Do I need to apply to the SFA or complete a portfolio review in order to apply for the Studio Art Minor?

-No, but you must meet with the Studio Art Minor Coordinator for a brief orientation and fill out the Studio Art Minor Declaration Form and your initial Studio Art Minor Plan of Study Form.
+No, but please contact the Studio Art Minor Coordinator for more information and fill out the Studio Art Minor Declaration Form.

 How long will it take to complete the minor?